-- The claim for refund shall be withheld where, - - a request has been received from the jurisdictional Commissioner of central tax, State tax or Union territory tax to withhold the payment of refund due to the person claiming refund in accordance with the provisions of sub-section (10) or sub-section (11) of section 54; or the proper officer of Customs determines that the goods were exported in violation of the provisions of the Customs Act, 1962. - the proper officer of integrated tax at the Customs station shall intimate the applicant and the jurisdictional Commissioner of central tax, State tax or Union territory tax, as the case may be, and a copy of such intimation shall be transmitted to the common portal - the proper officer of central tax or State tax or Union territory tax, as the case may be, shall pass an order in Part B of FORM GST RFD-07 - Where the applicant becomes entitled to refund of the amount withheld, the concerned jurisdictional officer of central tax, State tax or Union territory tax, as the case may be, shall proceed to refund the amount after passing an order in FORM Part A of GST RFD-06.
+- The claim for refund shall be withheld where - a request has been received from the jurisdictional Commissioner of Central tax, State tax or Union territory tax to withhold the payment of refund because the person claiming refund in accordance with the provisions of sub-section (10) or sub-section (11) of section 54 or the proper officer of Customs determines that the goods were exported in violation of the provisions of the Customs Act, 1962. - the proper officer of integrated tax at the Customs station shall intimate the applicant and the jurisdictional Commissioner of Central tax, State tax or Union territory tax, as the case may be, and a copy of such intimation shall be transmitted to the common portal - the proper officer of Central tax or State tax or Union territory tax, as the case may be, shall pass an order in Part B of FORM GST RFD-07 - Where the applicant becomes entitled to refund of the amount withheld, the concerned jurisdictional officer of Central tax, State tax or Union territory tax, as the case may be, shall proceed to refund the amount after passing an order in FORM Part A of GST RFD-06.

-Refund of IGST to Government of Bhutan in lieu of Exporter
+Refund of IGST to the Government of Bhutan in lieu of Exporter

-For notified goods, Central government may pay refund to government of Bhutan instead of exporter.
-Exporter shall not be allowed any refund of IGST on export of goods to Bhutan.
+For notified goods, the Central government may pay refund to the government of Bhutan and not to the exporter.
+The exporter shall not be allowed any refund of IGST on export of goods to Bhutan.

-Restriction on grant of IGST Refund on Exports [R. 96(10)]
+Restriction on grant of IGST Refund on Exports [Rule 96(10)]

-Present Rule 96(10) imposing restrictions on grant of refund of IGST on Exports was first introduced as R. 96(9) by Notification 75/2017 dated 29-12.17 retrospectively from 23-10-17.
-Then it was re numbered to 96(10) and further amended vide Notification 3/2018 dated 23-01-18 again retrospectively w.e.f.
+Present Rule 96(10) imposing restrictions on grant of refund of IGST on Exports was first introduced as Rule 96(9) by Notification 75/2017-CT dated 29-12.17 retrospectively from 23-10-17.
+Then it was re-numbered to 96(10) and further amended vide Notification 3/2018 dated 23-01-18 again retrospectively w.e.f.
 23-10-17.
-Then it was re modified vide notification No. 39/2018, dtd.
+Then it was re-modified vide Notification No. 39/2018, dt.
 04.09.2018. w.e.f.
 23-10-17.
-Notifications 53/2018 dated 9-10-18 has modified R. 96(10) from 23-10-17 and notification 54/2018 dated 9-10-18 has amended this Rule prospectively w.e.f.
+Notification 53/2018 dated 9-10-18 has modified Rule.
+96(10) from 23-10-17 and notification 54/2018 dated 9-10-18 has amended this Rule prospectively w.e.f.
 9-10-18.
-The impact of changes has been explained in Circular No. 70/44/218-GST dated 26-10-18
+The impact of changes has been explained in Circular No. 70/44/218-GST dated 26-10-18.